 Dr. Brigid Cahill received her bachelor's degree in psychology at St. Mary's College of Maryland in 1994, graduating magna cum laude.
 Prior to continuing her education, she worked first as a preprofessional trainee with the Devereux Foundation near Philadelphia, PA, and then as a research assistant at Massachusetts General Hospital in Boston, MA.
 While in graduate school, she pursued research in treatment outcomes and in successful aging.
 She received her Ph.D. in Clinical-Community Psychology at the University of South Carolina in 2002, after completing her predoctoral internship through the University of Rochester Medical Center's Department of Psychiatry.
 After completing a postdoctoral fellowship here at the University of Rochester's Counseling Center, she joined the faculty.
 She worked as the outreach coordinator from 2005-2007 and has been the director of training since 2007.

 Brigid's clinical specialty areas include working with survivors of trauma, individuals with anxiety disorders, and leading interpersonal process groups.
-She especially enjoys supervising therapists in training and teaches the Brief Treatment Seminar for the predoctoral interns and postdoctoral fellows.
+She especially enjoys supervising therapists in training and teaches psychotherapy seminar and ethics workshops.